 A ch.
-980 commitment did not violate equal protection or due process guarantees when the across was relaced to the across time of indirect the lower individual control of the c
+980 commitment did not violate equal protection or due process guarantees when the person was released to the community upon a finding that he was inclinible.

 A ch.
 980 commitment did not violate equal protection or due process guarantees when the person was released to the community upon a finding that he was ineligible for commitment and subsequently committed after parole violations that did not involve overt acts of sexual violence.
 State v.
 Feldmann, 2007 WI App 35, 300 Wis.
 2d 474, 730 N W 2d 440, 05-3347